lsst-dm/dmtn-021/index.rst

 *Figure 7.*
 ~~~~~~~~~~~

 *Image differencing on real (DECam) data.
-Subimages of the two input
+Sub-images of the two input
-exposures (top; science image has been astrometrically aligned with the
+exposures (top; template has been astrometrically aligned with the
-template), the PSF-matched science image (bottom-left), and the
+science image), the PSF-matched template (bottom-left), and the
 decorrelated image difference (bottom-right).*

 ``DecorrelateALKernelTask`` simply extracts the